abbreviatedman/spellbound/data/quotes.md

 747
 00:42:49,033 --> 00:42:52,835
-But, um, I think you should...
+But, um, I think you should…

 748
 00:42:52,870 --> 00:42:56,004